 Price: Vary depending on the season, but never expensive (adult rates vary from 3-6/night).
 Discounts are available for bookings over 30 days long).

 And last, but by no means least, we’re heading right to the North of Portugal to bring you the Ermida Gerês campsite.
-This is a fantastic way to immerse yourself in Portuguese culture while situating yourself at the foot of the incredible Gerês Natural Park.
+This is a fantastic spot for nature lovers.
+A way to immerse yourself in Portuguese culture while situating yourself at the foot of the incredible Gerês Natural Park.

 This campsite has a truly rural feel to it and is located in a tiny traditional Portuguese village.
 Here, you’ll come across grazing goats and be encouraged to participate in a community olive production evening at a nearby mill.
 Aside from these authentic experiences, the main selling point of the camp is its proximity to the Gerês Natural Park.
 In fact, the camp describes itself as a base camp for mountaineers heading to the park.
 While there certainly are some challenging routes in the mountains of the park, there are some laid-back trails too, so you’ll be able to find something that suits you, whether or not you consider yourself a mountaineer (check out this page for some of the easier routes the park has to offer).
 Plus, if you prefer some guidance, the staff at the camp will be more than happy to organize a guided hike for you around the park (and there are canoe tours and jeep safari tours available too).

 At the camp itself, there are two distinct areas – one for tent-based camping and one for caravans and motorhomes.
 You’ll be surrounded by woodland and, ff you like cooking up a good BBQ, then you’re in luck – there are tonnes of BBQs around the camp just waiting to be used. there are also lodges and pre-assembled VIP tents if you fancy switching things up a bit while you’re there.